ShriyaAl/WebDevProject-Internship-Experential-Learning-Tracker/instruction.md

 1. **Route `/my` vs `/:id`** — `GET /api/requests/my` must be registered BEFORE `GET /api/requests/:id` in the backend router (already done).
 Just ensure you call the right endpoint.
 2. **Dynamic forms** — The `form_schema_json.fields` array from `GET /api/requests/types/all` is the single source of truth for what inputs to render.
 Field `type` values are `"text"` or `"number"` — map directly to HTML `<input type={field.type}>`.
 3. **Supabase Storage** — Before file uploads work, the project owner must create a public bucket named `documents` in the Supabase Dashboard → Storage.
-4. **First-time Incharge** — An incharge must call `POST /api/incharge/profile` at least once before they can approve/reject requests (FK constraint).
-Show a banner/prompt on `/home-faculty` if profile is not yet completed.
-5. **Token expiry** — Supabase JWTs expire after 1 hour.
+4. **Token expiry** — Supabase JWTs expire after 1 hour.
 If a 401 is received mid-session, clear local storage and redirect to login.
 For production, implement token refresh using `supabase.auth.refreshSession()`.